Event Registration - Nebraska Academy of Sciences

 1:00- Break

-1:10 Details of Modified lesson plans and working with presentors and other support faculty
+1:10 Details of Modified lesson plans and working with presenters and other support faculty

 1:50- Debrief, Wrap up, fill out surveys

-NAS Field Experiences (Field Tours, Unk Ornithologists explain Prairie Biology and Crane Basics; Dinner and Private Blind Tour of Sandhill Cranes)
+NAS Field Experiences (Field Tours, UNK Ornithologists and Rowe Sanctuary Staff will explain Prairie Biology and Crane Basics)

 -Burn Locations at Rowe